Sherlock Holmes: The Awakened: Remaster and remake

+A full remake of the game featuring a substantially rewritten script was developed by Frogwares and launched on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in April 2023.
 The remastered version allows for gameplay in a third-person perspective, similar to other Frogwares titles, such as Sherlock Holmes: Secret of the Silver Earring and Dracula: Origin.

-Updated features of Sherlock Holmes: The Awakened Remastered Edition include two view modes (the original 1st-person mode, along with the new 3rd-person mode), a new Help Bar which allows players in the 3rd-person mode to instantly discover all the available actions on the screen, an updated help system that offers gamers step-by-step solutions to the game's puzzles, and improved graphics which feature new lighting, HD effects, shaders, shadows and new animations.

-A full remake of the game featuring a substantially rewritten script is currently being developed by Frogwares and will launch on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in 2023.
+Other new features included a host of quality of life improvements and fully redone assets.

 Reception

-The game received mostly positive reviews, receiving a metascore of 72 out of 100, collated from 28 critics, and 7.2 from users at Metacritic.
+The game received "generally mixed or average" reviews, according to review aggregator Metacritic receiving a score of 72 out of 100 from a total of 28 critics.
 The first four Sherlock Holmes titles from Frogwares—Mummy, Silver Earring, The Awakened and Nemesis—totaled roughly 1.5 million global sales by February 2009.

-GameSpot praised the game's engaging story, puzzles, and visuals, but also adding that the only negative aspect of it is that players can't skip cutscenes.
+GameSpot praised the game's engaging story, puzzles, and visuals while panning its unskippable cutscenes.